howarddyer/howarddyer.github.io/_posts/2019-09-26-how-i-use-itcss.markdown

 ---
 layout: post
-title:  "How I use ITCSS"
+title:  "How I Use ITCSS"
 date:   2019-09-26 16:00:00
 label: post
 description: ITCSS is a CSS framework that helps keep a project's stylesheets organised so that there are less issues to do with style collisions, file bloat and redundant styles.